 - Modeling the Mapping of Critical Assignments to Passport Learning Outcomes.
-In partnership with the National Center for Higher Education Management Systems (NCHEMS), WICHE will engage lower-division general education faculty at partner institutions in a closer look at how and what types of evidence are being used to determine the same lower-division general education competencies.
+In partnership with the National Center for Higher Education Management Systems (NCHEMS), WICHE has engaged lower-division general education faculty at partner institutions in a closer look at how and what types of evidence are being used to determine the same lower-division general education competencies.
 The goal is to expand faculty understanding and choices of critical assignments in designated courses and to share ideas in competency assessment among institutions.
-Six institutions in three WICHE states will participate in this work.
+Six institutions in three WICHE states are participating in this work.

 - Colorado: Aims Community College and University of Northern Colorado